-- To complete the application, both parties will be required to list basic identifying information, including your name, address, city, state and zip code, as well as your Social Security number; place and date of birth; name of parents; location of parents; and marital history.
-If divorced, the date the divorce was issued must be provided.
+- To complete the application, both parties will be required to list basic identifying information, including your name, address, city, state and zip code, as well as your Social Security number; place and date of birth; and full names of parents, including mother's maiden name.

 - Once the application process is complete, copies of the license and a return envelope will be provided to you for the officiant.

 - After the wedding, the officiant must sign and mail the licenses to the Clerk's office.

 The Clerk's office is not authorized to perform marriages.
 A licensed wedding officiant, a qualified minister or any judge can perform the ceremony.

 Marriage Celebrant & Wedding Officiant